-About this roundtable
+About this circle

 Dr. Marcos Eguiguren, Executive Director of the Global Alliance for Banking on Values states that: “Most companies that fail do not do so because of economic crisis or the impact of fierce competition, but because of internal problems, mainly of a human nature, that have not been adequately addressed.
 A crisis situation or strong competition are only catalysts for deterioration.

 Ultimately there are two reasons organizations fail — in particular during challenging environmental forces such as tougher competition

 - A bad governance system, with not enough countervailing powers.
 For example, an organizational system that does not allow people to say what they think should happen in the company; and

 - Lack of moral or ethical behaviour in some key people.